dieselfox1/fincommerce/packages/js/components/src/image-upload/README.md

 ImageUpload
 ===

-ImageUpload - Adds an upload area for selecting or uploading an image from the WordPress media gallery.
+ImageUpload - Adds an upload area for selecting or uploading an image from the finpress media gallery.

 ## Usage